Sonoma County State Parks

 Want to stretch yourself with a challenging uphill mountain hike, culminating in a drop-dead-gorgeous view from the top?
 Head to Sugarloaf Ridge, Trione-Annadel or Austin Creek state parks.

 Maybe you’re seeking a day that lets you enjoy the outdoors while soaking up some important California history?
-Petaluma Adobe State Historic Park is a great place to learn about the rancho system that existed before California became part of the U. S. Or learn about the Russian fur traders who once lived on the north coast at what is now Fort Ross State Historic Park
+Petaluma Adobe State Historic Park is a great place to learn about the rancho system that existed before California became part of the U. S. Or learn about the Russian fur traders who once lived on the north coast at what is now Fort Ross State Historic Park.

 At Sonoma State Historic Park, located in buildings on or near Sonoma’s historic plaza, you can visit the last California mission (built in 1823), tour General Mariano Vallejo’s home, and more.
-And at Jack London State Historic Park you can tour the home and farm buildings of that adventurous early 20thcentury writer (and
+And at Jack London State Historic Park you can tour the home and farm buildings of that adventurous early 20th century writer (and also hike, picnic, and visit the small museum).

 At these or other state parks you’ll find redwood trees, a pygmy forest, a spectacular springtime display of rhododendrons, an underwater park, and an observatory with powerful telescopes to observe the night sky.
 There’s also fishing, horseback riding, diving, bird-watching, accessible trails, ranger-led tours, visitor centers, back country camping, and auto-accessible campsites.

-Here is a list of California State Parks in Sonoma County:
+A list of California State Parks in Sonoma County:

 Armstrong Redwoods State Natural Reserve